neuroscout/neuroscout-docs/docs/updates/2023-04-7-fetch_utils.md

 To learn more about `pyns.fetch_utils`, check out the [documentation](https://pyns.readthedocs.io/en/latest/fetching.html).

-## An encoding model tutorial! 🚀
+## Encoding model tutorials! 🚀

-To demonstrate how to use `pyns.fetch_utils`, we have created a new example notebook that demonstrates how to fit a simple voxelwise encoding model using the new API fetch utilities.
+To demonstrate how to use `pyns.fetch_utils`, we have created two new example notebook that demonstrate how to fit a simple voxelwise encoding model using the new API fetch utilities.

+In the first example, we implement a cross-validated voxelwise encoding model for a single subject using ridge regression implemented in [Himalaya](https://github.com/gallantlab/himalaya).
+In the second example, we fit two feature sets jointly in the same model using a technique known as banded ridge regression.
+These techniques are very useful for fitting high dimensional feature sets to fMRI data, which is particularly useful for naturalistic data.

-In this example, we implement a cross-validated voxelwise encoding model for a single subject using ridge regression implemented in [Himalaya](https://github.com/gallantlab/himalaya).
-This example was based on the fantastic [voxelwise modeling tutorials](https://gallantlab.org/voxelwise_tutorials/) by the Gallant Lab , so be sure to check out their tutorials if you are interested in learning more about voxelwise encoding models for fMRI data.
+These example were based on the fantastic [voxelwise modeling tutorials](https://gallantlab.org/voxelwise_tutorials/) by the Gallant Lab , so be sure to check out their tutorials if you are interested in learning more about voxelwise encoding models for fMRI data.

-Check out the [example in the Neuroscout Docs](https://neuroscout.github.io/neuroscout-docs/python_api/ridge_encoding.html), and follow along in the cloud using Google Colab by clicking on the 🚀.
+Check out the examples [in the Neuroscout Docs tutorials](https://neuroscout.github.io/neuroscout-docs/python_api/tutorials.html), and follow along in the cloud using Google Colab by clicking on the 🚀.

 ## Where to go from here?